 You can also use myUHI to access your files, applications and other internet services for study from your PC at home or at work.
 You don't need to be in college.

-There are certain courses and modules that are taught, in full or part, by traditional face-to-face teaching in the classroom at a UHI campus.
+There are certain courses and modules that are taught, in full or part, by traditional face-to-face teaching in the classroom at one of our locations across te Highlands and Islands.
 Some courses also offer a residential element, which might include fieldwork or research exercises.

 To help you improve your knowledge of academic citation and referencing and to educate you to avoid plagiarism, the university uses an originality checker.
 For more information see Turnitin FAQs and Turnitin training for students.